The Amphibian RLA Team

-The Amphibian Red List Authority is comprised a Global Coordinator, Regional Coordinators, Regional Working Groups, and Global and Regional Programme Officers, all of whom are ASG members, and volunteers and interns who may apply to become ASG members.
+The Amphibian Red List Authority (ARLA) is comprised a Global Coordinator, Regional Coordinators, Regional Working Groups, and Global and Regional Programme Officers, all of whom are ASG members, as well as volunteers and interns who may apply to become ASG members.

 For more information on our structure and functioning, please see the ARLA 2017-2020 Guidance Document v1.